hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Overview.md

 Adopting Infra as Code approaches to delivering infrastructure

 * separation of concern
   * separation of infrastructure provisioning & configuration management - are you managing snowflake or ephemeral servers? think cattle not pets
   * separation of compute, networking and storage within your infrastructure as code
   * separate application build, deployment and release
   * separate code deployment from config deployment - is your config auditable & version controlled?
 * build once deploy multiple times
   * build the binary package once and promote the same package to different environments
   * adopt semantic versioning for packages and add commit hash to package to tie it to the code
 * dev test, prod parity
 * fast feedback
   * run fastest tests early
   * ensure deployments can be run locally to get quick feedback
   * ensure all scripts are idempotent
   * ensure scripts log desired state in conditional code paths
 * encapsulation and abstraction
   * ensure deployments are scriptable and decoupled from CI/CD tooling to facilitate migration & local testing
-   * modularise reusable scripts to prevent duplication
+  * modularize reusable scripts to prevent duplication
 * secure by default
   * security enforcement doesn't disrupt the application development and deployment pipeline
   * security baked into your pipelines
   * no secrets in source code
     * store secrets in a vault not in auto-generated files on a CI server
   * run with least privileges
   * run code security scans

 ### Infrastructure Provisioning